SamuelBroughton/Mel-Cepstral-Distortion/README.md

-# Mel Cepstral Distance
+# Mel-Cepstral Distortion

-This repo is concerned with finding the Mel Cepstral Distance between `.wav` files.
+This repo is concerned with finding the Mel Cepstral Distortion between `.wav` files.

 # Dependencies

-* pyworld
 * librosa
 * mcd
-* tqdm

 # Installation